 Lorna Stremcha is the author of two books, an award-winning educator, and coach, an advocate against school/workplace abuse/bullying and domestic and sexual violence.
 She is a listed speaker for Bullying Police USA and one of the first eleven individuals to co-author the Healthy Workplace Act in the United States.
 She is a contributing author of the world-famous e-book, What Every Target of Workplace Bullying needs to Know.

 Lorna’s first book, Lose the Baggage, Lose the Weight a woman-to-woman recipe for life, helps readers use their own life experiences to create positive change.
-Her second book, Bravery, Bullies & Blowhards lessons learned in a Montana classroom is a frank and eye-opening look inside the Montana educational system.
+Her second book, Bravery, Bullies & Blowhards lessons learned in a Montana classroom is a frank and eye-opening look at the Montana educational system.
 As a Life Coach, Lorna shares her professional and life experiences with others to help them live a healthier life.
-Her goal is to encourage people to “Thrive not just Survive”.
+Her goal is to encourage people to “Thrive not just Survive.”
 Mentoring is the name of the game.
 Plan!
 Love!
 Live!